seanj06/Vincenzos/README.md

    - Creating a site with full responsiveness for all screen and device sizes.

+  * Target audience of the site include:

+    - Users that are interested in the restaurant and want to find out more information on: The restaurant opening times, The type of food the restaurant offers, Where the restaurant is located and users that want to reserve a table for the restaurant online.

    [Top of page](#vincenzos-fine-dining)

 ## User Experience (UX)